AshrafBoussahi/TheTurtles_Submission_WiserProject01/README.md

 Our package also includes **several variational (numerical) methods** that help deduce the right parameters for the Quantum Galton Board to simulate different statistical distributions, giving the user the **ability to try achieving different distributions by just specifying the target** (or explore changing the board parameters by **adjusting the peg probabilities** to achieve different distributions).

-For this, we have summarized our work into a draft that can be published as a pre-print follow-up to the *Universal Statistical Simulator* work.
-We decided to name it:
-**Quantum Monte Carlo Simulation of Various Statistical Distributions via Multi-Dimensional Variational Galton Board on Simulated and Real Quantum Devices**, and it can be found through the following link.

 ---
 ## Reporting on the project tasks 🐢